M737557/Dutch-GDPR-AVG-Register/README.md

 1. # GDPR-AVG-Register
-ai gdpr Register dpia register in English based on chat.deepseek.com/en
+ai gdpr Register dpia register in English based on chat.deepseek.com/en and mysql/php

 2. # Clipboard tool example registers (download) (of dutch companies, in English and in dutch language)